-(1) Formal negotiation.
+- copies should notify the cognizant agency.
+Rates shall be established by one of the following methods: - (1) Formal negotiation.
 The cognizant agency is responsible for negotiating and approving rates for an educational institution on behalf of all Federal agencies.
-Non-cognizant Federal agencies, which award sponsored agreements to an educational institution, shall notify the cognizant agency of specific concerns (i.e., a need to establish special cost rates) that could affect the negotiation process.
+Noncognizant Federal agencies, which award sponsored agreements to an educational institution, shall notify the cognizant agency of specific concerns (i.e., a need to establish special cost rates) that could affect the negotiation process.
 The cognizant agency shall address the concerns of all interested agencies, as appropriate.
 A pre-negotiation conference may be scheduled among all interested agencies, if necessary.
-The cognizant agency shall then arrange a negotiation conference with the educational institution.
-(2) Other than formal negotiation.
-The cognizant agency and educational institution may reach an agreement on rates without a formal negotiation conference; for example, through correspondence or use of the simplified method described in this Circular.
+The cognizant agency shall then arrange a negotiation conference with the educational institution. - (2) Other than formal negotiation.
+The cognizant agency and educational institution may reach an agreement on rates without a formal negotiation conference; for example, through correspondence or use of the simplified method described in this Appendix. - g.

-g.
 Formalizing determinations and agreements.
-The cognizant agency shall formalize all determinations or agreements reached with an educational institution and provide copies to other agencies having an interest.
+The cognizant agency shall formalize all determinations or agreements reached with an educational institution and provide copies to other agencies having an interest. - h.

-h.
 Disputes and disagreements.
-Where the cognizant agency is unable to reach agreement with an educational institution with regard to rates or audit resolution, the appeal system of the cognizant agency shall be followed for resolution of the disagreement.

-12. Standard Format for Submission.
-For facilities and administrative (F&A) rate proposals submitted on or after July 1, 2001, educational institutions shall use the standard format, shown in Appendix C, to submit their F&A rate proposal to the cognizant agency.
+Where the cognizant agency is unable to reach agreement with an educational institution with regard to rates or audit resolution, the appeal system of the cognizant agency shall be followed for resolution of the disagreement. - 12.
+Standard Format for Submission.
+For facilities and administrative (F&A) rate proposals submitted on or after July 1, 2001, educational institutions shall use the standard format, shown in Attachment C to this Appendix, to submit their F&A rate proposal to the cognizant agency.
 The cognizant agency may, on an institution-by-institution basis, grant exceptions from all or portions of Part II of the standard format requirement.
-This requirement does not apply to educational institutions that use the simplified method for calculating F&A rates, as described in Section H.
+This requirement does not apply to educational institutions that use the simplified method for calculating F&A rates, as described in Section H of this Appendix.

-H. Simplified method for small institutions.
+H. Simplified Method for Small Institutions

-1. General.

-a.
-Where the total direct cost of work covered by Circular A-21 at an institution does not exceed \$10 million in a fiscal year, the use of the simplified procedure described in subsections 2 or 3, may be used in determining allowable F&A costs.
+- 1. General. - a.
+Where the total direct cost of work covered by Part 220 at an institution does not exceed \$10 million in a fiscal year, the use of the simplified procedure described in subsections H.2 or 3 of this Appendix, may be used in determining allowable F&A costs.
 Under this simplified procedure, the institution's most recent annual financial report and immediately available supporting information shall be utilized as basis for determining the F&A cost rate applicable to all sponsored agreements.
-The institution may use either the salaries and wages (see subsection 2) or modified total direct costs (see subsection 3) as distribution basis.

-b.
-The simplified procedure should not be used where it produces results that appear inequitable to the Federal Government or the institution.
-In any such case, F&A costs should be determined through use of the regular procedure.
+The institution may use either the salaries and wages (see subsection H.2 of this Appendix) or modified total direct costs (see subsection H.3 of this Appendix) as distribution basis. - b.
+The simplified procedure should not be used where it produces results that appear inequitable to the Federal Government or the